ricketytoc/tp/docs/DeveloperGuide.md

     1. Test case: `undo`<br>
        Prerequisite: All commands have been undone or no commands that made a modification to employee data has been made.<br>
+       Tip: A quick way to achieve the prerequisite is to close and reopen the application.<br>
        Expected: No change in displayed list and employee data.
 Error details shown in the status message.
-        1. Tip: A quick way to achieve the prerequisite is to close and reopen the application.

 ### Redoing the previous undone command

-1. Redo the previous undone command caused by `undo`.
+1. Redo the previous undone command caused by `undo`

     1. Test case: `delete 1` followed by `undo` followed by `redo`<br>
        Prerequisite: List all persons using the `list` command.
 At least one person in the list.<br>